aayush2724/aayush2724/README.md

 <img src="https://github-readme-activity-graph.vercel.app/graph?username=aayush2724&theme=tokyo-night&hide_border=true&area=true&area_color=38BDF8" width="100%" />

-> ⚠️ Note: the three widgets above are served by free community-hosted APIs (Vercel).
+> ⚠️ Note: the widgets above are served by free community-hosted APIs (Vercel).
 They occasionally rate-limit or go down for everyone — if a box looks broken, it's almost always their service, not your README.
 Refreshing after a few minutes usually fixes it.

 <br/>